Just the mental model

 Real-world analogs: internal API gateways, backend-for-frontend services, managed-identity-backed apps.

-Your toy protocol is not MCP, your task graph is not Beads, and your coordinator is not Gas Town.
+Your toy protocol is not MCP, your task graph is not Beads (a niche open-source project), and your coordinator is not Gas Town (a small open-source coordination project).
 But the boundaries should feel familiar: typed calls, durable state, claims, handoffs, approvals, and logs.

 Look at the tooling catalog and ask the same questions: what is open, what is hosted, what runs locally, where does memory live, who approves actions, and what becomes long-running once the system leaves the terminal?